nurih/ai-foodie-buddy-rag-mongodb/README.md

 If you run on an Intel laptop with Iris or other supported GPU, and environment with OpenVino can help speed things up a lot.

-You will need to choose if to use OpenVino or the "vanilla" models, by instantiating the right wrapper:
+You will need to choose whether to use OpenVino or the "vanilla" models, by instantiating the right wrapper:

 | Vanilla model                            | OpenVino optimized                                              |
 |------------------------------------------|-----------------------------------------------------------------|